 With your vet’s seal of approval, you can begin to gradually replace your dog’s current meal with grain free dog food.
 Start with replacing 10% of her bowl’s fillings and increase this number with every meal time.
 This way your dog’s digestive system isn’t shocked.

 Introduce just one new food at a time so you can accurately monitor what is causing any possible changes in your dog’s health.
 If you’ve introduced a new food into your dog’s diet and you see any of the symptoms listed below, discontinue feeding the food.
+To make the feeding process easier, you can use an automatic dog feeder.

 - Sudden hair loss